pabloinsente/pabloinsente.github.io/_posts/2020-05-26-intro-linear-algebra.md

 \textit{B} \supset \textit{A}
 $$

-Belonging and inclusion are derived from **axion of extension**: *two sets are equal if and only if they have the same elements*.
+Belonging and inclusion are derived from **axiom of extension**: *two sets are equal if and only if they have the same elements*.
 This axiom may sound trivially obvious but is necessary to make belonging and inclusion rigorous.

 ## Set specification